Why Hustle Culture Feels Productive — and Why It Quietly Fails (But Quietly Fails After Burnout)

 Especially around money.

-When money feels uncertain, hustle offers a powerful illusion of control:
+When money feels uncertain, hustle creates an illusion:

 But safety built on constant effort is fragile.